ProjectFrost/Security-/Domain_2/2.5/Concepts/Replication/SAN.md

-A hardware device that contains a large number of fast disks, such a **Solid State Drives (SSDs)**, usually isolated f
+A hardware device that contains a large number of fast disks, such a **Solid State Drives (SSDs)**, usually isolated from LAN on its owrn network